tomdu3/brain-tumor-detector/README.md

 ## Dashboard Design
+- This project is presented through a Streamlit dashboard web application that consists of five app pages.
+The client can effortlessly navigate through these pages using the interactive menu located on the left side of the page, as depicted below.
+- **Quick Project Summary** - The homepage of the project provides a fundamental overview of the business process that motivates the creation of this project, in addition to providing links to additional documentation.
+    - TODO - screenshot Dashboard and menu

+- **MRI Visualizer** - The first business objective of the project is addressed by the MRI Visualizer page, which focuses on Data Analysis.
+This page includes plots that can be toggled on and off using the built-in toolbar.
+Examples of these plots are provided below.
+        - TODO - screenshot plotse
+Additionally, this app page offers a tool for creating image montages.
+Users can select a label class (tumor or non-tumor) and view a montage generated through graphical presentation of random validation set images.
+        - TODO - screenshot Montage
+- **Model Performance** - The dataset size and label frequencies, which indicate the initial imbalance of the target, are documented on this page.
+Additionally, the history and evaluation of the project's machine learning model are provided.
+The paired graphs display the validation loss and accuracy per epoch, showcasing the model's progress over time.
+Furthermore, a confusion matrix illustrating the predicted and actual outcomes for the test set is presented.
+        - TODO - screenshot Montage

+- **Brain Tumor Detector** -

+- **Project Hypothesis** -

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).